htran7228/reactImgurAPI/README.md

 ```
 ![Search Bar](/src/image/search.png)

-*Not all images may display because some galleries links will have multiple images.
+*Not all images may display because some gallery links will have multiple images.
 Must find the specfic property in the JSON object to  display all them.
 Otherwise it will not show up in the search or trending.
-Works with those that have one images.
+Works with galleries that have only one images.